Murder of Bob Chappell

 The murder of Bob Chappell occurred on 26 January 2009 in Hobart, Tasmania, Australia.
-Robert Adrian Chappell, the de facto partner of Susan Blyth "Sue" Neill-Fraser, disappeared from their yacht, Four Winds.
+Robert Adrian (Bob) Chappell, the de facto partner of Susan Blyth (Sue) Neill-Fraser, disappeared from their yacht, Four Winds; his body was never found.
 Neill-Fraser was found guilty of his murder in 2010.
 Various appeals have all been dismissed.

 Background

 Bob Chappell (65), a radiation oncology medical physicist from Hobart, and his partner of 18 years, Susan Neill-Fraser (born 3 March 1954), were the owners of a 16-metre (53 foot) ketch called Four Winds.
 The yacht had been purchased in Queensland in September 2008 and had been brought to Hobart in December 2008.
 From about 9 am on 26 January 2009, Chappell was on the yacht while it was moored in the River Derwent off Marieville Esplanade, Sandy Bay for the purpose of working on it.
 Neill-Fraser was with him for a short time in the morning and returned at about 2 pm, using the yacht's tender, a white inflatable dinghy.
 Later in the afternoon she returned to the shore in the tender, while Chappell remained on the yacht.
-The court found Sue had returned to shore and went back out to the yacht later in the evening.
+During the trial, counsel for the Crown argued (and the court agreed) that Neill-Fraser had killed the deceased and left his body on the yacht when she went home for the evening, going back out to the yacht later the same night to dispose of the body and clean up incriminating evidence, returning around 3 a.m. when the house telephone was used to check for missed calls.
+A contrasting suggested scenario that a stranger or strangers to the deceased killed Chappell on the boat, and in addition removed his body from the scene, was dismissed at the original trial, and although possible evidence pointing in this direction has been subject of various subsequent claims and counter-claims, it has never been found to provide sufficient grounds for a successful appeal against the original conviction.
+This has not stopped a contingent of Tasmanians, including some prominent persons such as Andrew Wilkie and Lara Giddings, continuing to advocate that Neill-Fraser was in fact innocent (or at least, doubt surrounds her conviction that was not presented at the original trial) and she should be exonerated of the crime for which she was convicted.